-Over the long weekend, I had the chance to head up Siskiyou County, or the area near the behemoth that is Mount Shasta.
+Over a three day weekend, I had the chance to head up Siskiyou County, or the area near the behemoth that is Mount Shasta.
 Our first stop was a 3 mile hike to Heart Lake in Shasta-Trinity National Forest.

 The trail winds around the east side of Castle Lake.
 For fun, we hiked the west side until the trail disappeared.
 We considered bushwhacking up to the cliffs where Heart Lake was but decided it was too miserable.
 We retraced our steps to the proper beginning of the Heart Lake trail, just past the picnic tables and the boat put-in area.